Contents

 4.1 Trust responsibilities

-• The trust board recognises its duties with regard to reducing restrictive interventions and the prevention and management of violence and aggression by safe and proper means demonstrating the least restrictive option, in order to safeguard staff, patients and others as far as is reasonably practicable.
+- The trust board recognises its duties in regard to reducing restrictive interventions and the prevention and management of violence and aggression by safe and proper means demonstrating the least restrictive option, in order to safeguard staff, patients and others as far as is reasonably practicable.

 4.2 Security management director (SMD)